Llangadfan: Notable landmarks

 Cobblestone floor is provided inside the church.
 The roof is made of timber where rafters and purlins are exposed.
 The north and south walls are fitted with wooden benches fixed over stone plinths.
 The main entrance to the church is through a pair of wrought iron gates set in stone pillars in the north-west wall, which is the main entrance.
 Entry to the church is also through a gravelled path from the lychgate.
 The southern wall has stone steps which lead to Tyn-llan (a public house in the past).

-Church yard is closed within a boundary wall except the extended part of western end of the church.
+The churchyard is closed within a boundary wall except the extended part of western end of the church.
 There is an earthen bank of 1 m height, which delimits the earlier boundary of the church where there is a lychgate made of stone.

-The church yard has plantation of many trees of yews, sycamores and ashes; some are dated to 1732.
+The churchyard has plantation of many trees of yews, sycamores and ashes; some are dated to 1732.